Public transportation in the United States: 21st century

+Individual modes

-Rail
+Rail transit

 As of March 2020, Amtrak provides public railway transportation on 35 lines, with services concentrated in the Pacific Northwest, Northeast, California, and the Midwest.
 Amtrak also operates its own long distance bus system to support its train network.
 The Auto Train is available from Washington, DC to Orlando, Florida that is capable of carrying along passengers’ vehicles.

 In 2021, Amtrak plans to deploy a fleet of 28 new Acela trainsets to serve the Northeast Corridor.
 The first of these trains are currently undergoing a nine month high-speed testing phase and will include personal comforts such as outlets, USB ports, improved Wi-Fi access, and an overall improvement in interior space design allowing 25 percent more passengers.
 The trains will travel between Boston and Washington D.C. multiple times a day, a route 3.5 million customers took in 2019.